ecrivain.jpg (47782 bytes)

 Guidel Présumé

 Born and raised in Tennessee, he has lived in New York and in London and now lives in Baltimore, Maryland.
 A graduate of Princeton University (A.B 1979) and Hollins College (M.A.
 1981), he has taught in various creative writing programs, including theIowa Writers' Workshop and the Johns Hopkins University Writing Seminars.
 Since 1984 he has taught in the Goucher College Creative Program, where he is currently Professor of English, along with his wife, the poet Elizabeth Spires.
-In 1999, Bell was appointed as Director of the Kratz Center for Creative Writing at Goucher College
+Bell served as Director of the Kratz Center for Creative Writing at Goucher College from 1999 to 2008.
+In 2008 he received the Strauss Living Award from the American Academy of Arts and Letters.

 Questions or comments?
 Send email to mbell@goucher.edu